 About Comments

-We love seeing your comments but they are not automatic.
-I get about twenty spam comments every day and thus I don’t have automatic comments.
-I read and then publish every comment personally to protect the blog and keep it on the subject and real.
+We love seeing your comments, but they are not automatic.
+I get about 20 spam comments every day, so I don’t have automatic comments.
+I read and then personally publish every comment to protect the blog and keep it on the subject and real.
 So what this means for you is that you will not see your comment right after you hit submit.
 Sorry for the delay in publishing your comments.
 Please know that we love hearing from you.

 Thanks for sharing!